 There are no notable country exceptions as of the time of writing, which means it’s even potentially possible for Americans right now, and certainly a go for visitors from Europe, Asia, Middle East, Pacific and beyond.

 — Ministry of Tourism (@MoTmv) June 23, 2020

 Any Covid-19 Testing Requirements To Enter The Maldives?

-A health declaration is presently all the country is asking for.
+Yep, as mentioned, you’ll need one.
+A health declaration may or may not still be needed.
 You can read the full entry info here.

 When circa 90% of all government revenue is derived from tourism and a vast percentage of national GDP, an equilibrium must be reached to ensure local safety, but also not create so many hurdles that visitors never return.
-It appears the Maldives has gone from one extreme, with previous iterations including multiple tests and 14 night minimum stays, to the other.
+It appears the Maldives has gone from extreme early plans to something visitors can get behind

 The Maldives without question is one of the best destinations for outdoor and socially distanced activities, with most resorts operating on a suite or villa only basis and most activities taken outside or under the sea, including meals.
 It may be risky, but it may pay off…